DocsWriting Studio › Mobile immersive writing: bottom nav regions / immersive mode

 Exact interactions vary by device / Slima version; common patterns:

-Swipe to switch regions
+Tap the bottom nav to switch regions

 Immersive mode (mobile's Zen)